 Enter your zip code beside the red arrow.
 We used our home office’s zip code in Nashville, Tennessee, which is 37209.
 Then type “physical therapy” in above the yellow arrow.
 After that, click “Search” beside the orange arrow.

 You confirm the service you need on the next page.
 If the boxes beside “Physical Therapy” and “Select all specialties related to ‘physical therapy'” are white, click in them to make both boxes have check marks.
 Then click “View results.”

 The last step is scrolling through the list of providers and making some calls.
 You may have to call more than one physical therapy practice to find one that fits your medical and budget needs.

 Need a New Medicare Plan?

 Our agents can help you decide if Medicare Advantage or Medicare Supplements are right for you.
 We have agents in 38 states and we’re constantly growing!

-Plus, our agents are licensed to sell plans from all insurance carriers in your area, which means we are NOT biased.
-We can help you set up an appointment with an agent who will show you how to choose the right Medicare plan for your needs.
+Plus, our agents are licensed to sell plans from many of the major insurance carriers in your area, which means we are NOT biased.
+We can help you set up an appointment with an agent who can show you how to choose the right Medicare plan for your needs.

-Most seniors and Medicare beneficiaries will have to wait until AEP (October) to change plans.
+Most seniors and Medicare beneficiaries will have to wait until AEP (October 15 to December 7) to change plans.
 Check out our post about Special Election Periods to see if you qualify for a SEP.
 Not sure if you qualify?
 That’s OK.
 Your licensed agent can help you find out if you qualify.
 Give us a call at 1-844-431-1832 or click here to have Medicare Plan Finder call you.

-This post was originally published on January 4, 2018, and was most recently updated on August 1, 2019.
+This post was originally published on January 4, 2018, by Anastasia Iliou, and was most recently updated on January 6, 2020, by Troy Frink.